 8. "Mama He's Crazy"

 Some of the best Judds lyrics explore mother and daughter relationships.
-This cut and others, such as “John Deere Tractor,” give fans a listen in on the sorts of interactions fans reckon Naomi Judd might’ve had with her famous daughters.
+This number one hit and others, such as "John Deere Tractor," give fans a listen-in on the sorts of interactions fans reckon Naomi Judd might've had with her famous daughters.